 With a tuned, integrated “software layer” embedded in your business, you can:

-detect the faint signals of purchase intent or dissatisfaction, and intervene to guide decisions;
+detect the faint signals of purchase intent or dissatisfaction, and intervene to influence outcomes;

 You might think this online commerce model only makes sense in big businesses, large catalogs, complex workflows or servicing a previous purchase, but not in yours.
 On the contrary; just about any organization can benefit from marketing and sales automation to help you scale up, optimize your business, and use the reports to discover ways to simplify, improve service, and get better results.

 Put simply: there are 7 billion humans, and not enough time or resources to do each task by hand.
 It’s time to automate.
 Put differently: we are now all technology companies.
 From Amazon and Nordstrom to state and federal government services, we expect technology to facilitate everything from transactions to relationships.
 Right?